-Reserving risk arises where the actual cost of losses for policyholder obligations incurred before 31 December 2022 may differ from the established reserves due to inaccurate assumptions or unforeseen circumstances.
+Reserving risk arises where the actual cost of losses for policyholder obligations incurred before the reporting date may differ from the established reserves due to inaccurate assumptions or unforeseen circumstances.
 This is a key risk for the Syndicate as the reserves for unpaid losses represent a large component of the Syndicate's liabilities and are inherently uncertain.
-The Ki Reserving Committee is responsible for the management of the Syndicate's reserving risk.
+The S1618 Reserving Committee is responsible for the management of the Syndicate's reserving risk.

 The Syndicate has a rigorous process for establishing reserves for insurance claim liabilities and a number of controls are used to mitigate reserving risk.
 The reserving process starts with controls over claims data which ensure complete and accurate recording of all paid and notified claims.
+Case reserves are set for notified claims through following those set by the policy's lead syndicate.

 Whilst the case reserve is expected to be sufficient to meet the claims amount when it is settled, incurred but not reported (IBNR) claims require additional reserves.
 This is particularly the case for the longest tailed classes of business where the final settlement can occur several years after the claim occurred.
-Actuarial triangulation techniques are employed by the Syndicate's experienced actuaries to establish the IBNR reserve.
+Actuarial triangulation techniques are employed by the Syndicate's experienced actuaries to establish the IBNR reserves.

 These techniques project IBNR reserves based on historical development of paid and incurred claims by underwriting year.
-For the most uncertain claims, triangulation techniques are supplemented by additional methods to ensure the established reserve is appropriate.
+For the most uncertain claims, triangulation techniques are supplemented by additional methods to ensure the established reserves are appropriate.
 The actuarial team work closely with other business functions such as portfolio management and risk aggregation to ensure that they have a full understanding of the emerging claims experience.
 Inflation is considered as part of reserve setting process.